team-leevio/happy-elementor-addons/readme.txt

 16. Toggle your content with the content switcher widget.
 17. Flexibility to design Easy Digital Download Sites using the EDD widgets.
 18. 500+ line icons for your sites.
-19. 450+ readymade template kits to use, along with 70+ full-page templates.
+19. 450+ ready made template kits to use, along with 70+ full-page templates.
 20. WPML READY: You can easily use Happy Addons to build multilingual websites, as our plugin is 100% compatible with WPML.
 21. You can copy our demo content directly from our [demo site](https://demo.happyaddons.com/).
 22. Officially recommended by elementor page builder! we are now listed on their [official addons page](https://elementor.com/addons/).